A clean driving record is free of accidents, moving violations or points. Car insurance companies also like a record that is free of claims.

 - Points on your license

-Employers (and even insurers) have different definitions of “clean” when it comes to driving records.
-While some employers might insist on a completely clean record, others may be let one speeding ticker, or minor traffic violation, slide.
+Employers (and insurers) have different definitions of “clean” regarding driving records.
+While some employers might insist on a spotless record, others may let one speeding ticket or minor traffic violation slide.

 While a clean driving record should be everyone’s goal, it’s not always everyone’s reality.
-Tickets, and accidents can hit your record over the years and can impact your insurance rates, pushing them up.
+Tickets and accidents can hit your record and increase your insurance rates.

 Do I have a clean driving record if I have a speeding ticket?

 However, it is hard to know exactly what is considered a bad driving record when it comes to employers.
-The majority of employers (and insurers) are looking for drivers that have not been charged with a serious driving infraction, think DUI, reckless driving or excessive speeding.
+Most employers (and insurers) are looking for drivers that have not been charged with a serious driving infraction, thinking DUI, reckless driving or excessive speeding.
 They also avoid drivers that come with a long history of minor violations.
-If you have numerous speeding tickets on your record you could have an issue.
+You could have an issue if you have numerous speeding tickets on your record.

-It should be noted that every employer and insurer has its own policies in place, so in some cases, one single speeding ticket may breach their standards.
+Employers and insurers have their own policies, so in some cases, one speeding ticket may breach their standards.

 Never lie about a clean driving record

-Even if you are confused about what is considered a clean driving record, never lie about your driving record, a potential employer or insurer will absolutely find out.
-While many employers may overlook a single speeding ticket, they won’t overlook one that you lied about.
+Even if you are confused about what is considered a clean driving record, never lie about your driving record.
+A potential employer or insurer will find out.
+While many employers may overlook a single speeding ticket, they won’t overlook one you lied about.

 Can you clear your driving record?

-Deal with any “fix-it” tickets: This is low hanging fruit that is easy to fix and get off of your driving record.
+Deal with any “fix-it” tickets: This is low-hanging fruit that is easy to fix and get off your driving record.
 If you have ever gotten a ticket for a broken taillight, not having your driver’s license with you or another easily fixed issue, deal with the ticket as soon as possible.
-This can move the ticket off of your driving record, so it doesn’t impact your insurance rates.
+This can move the ticket off your driving record, so it doesn’t impact your insurance rates.

-Go to court over questionable tickets: In most cases, drivers don’t contest a ticket, even if they feel it may have been questionable or they have mitigating factors that should be considered.
-According to data from the National Motorists Association, only one out of 20 drivers contests their ticket.
+Go to court over questionable tickets: In most cases, drivers don’t contest a ticket, even if they feel it may have been questionable or have mitigating factors to consider.

-While going to court can be a hassle, it often results in a dismissed or reduced ticket which is great for your insurance premium.
+While going to court can be a hassle, it often results in a dismissed or reduced ticket.

-Request a deferment: If you just received a ticket you may be able to request a deferment by going to court or contacting the clerk of courts or magistrate.
-If a deferment is granted, you must pay a fee (typically $100 to $150) and stay ticket-free for the deferment period, which is typically one year.
-If you manage to do this, your ticket will not show up on your driving record.
+Request a deferment: If you just received a ticket, you may request a deferment by going to court or contacting the clerk of courts or magistrate.
+If a deferment is granted, you must pay a fee (typically $100 to $150) and stay ticket-free for the deferment period, typically one year.
+If you do this, your ticket will not appear on your driving record.

-However, if you do get another ticket during the deferment period, the deferment will end and the old ticket as well as the new ticket will hit your driving record and your insurance rates will increase.
+However, if you do get another ticket during the deferment period, the deferment will end, and the old ticket and the new ticket will hit your driving record, causing your insurance rates to increase.

-Take a defensive driving course: Many states allow you to take a defensive driving course to keep a ticket or points off of your driving record.
-This can only be used for minor tickets such as speeding or rolling through a stop sign, it is not a possibility if you were cited for reckless driving, a DUI or other major infraction.
-Contact your DMV to see if this is a possibility in your state and to get a list of approved courses.
+Take a defensive driving course: Many states allow you to take a defensive driving course to keep a ticket or points off your driving record.
+This can only be used for minor tickets such as speeding or rolling through a stop sign, not if you were cited for reckless driving, a DUI or other major infraction.
+Contact your DMV to see if this is possible in your state and get a list of approved courses.

-Ask for an expungement: In some states you can ask for a violation to be expunged from your record instead of waiting for the points to drop off of your driving record.
-As an example, in Maryland you can ask for certain violations to be expunged off your record after three years, as long as you have been violation free since.
+Ask for an expungement: In some states, you can ask for a violation to be expunged from your record instead of waiting for the points to drop off of your driving record.

-Review a copy of your driving record and fix any errors: Insurance companies look at several factors when setting rates and your driving record is one of the most important.
+Review a copy of your driving record and fix any errors: Insurance companies look at several factors when setting rates, and your driving record is among the most important.
 If it’s inaccurate, you could be paying more than you should.
-Check your driving record to be sure it’s accurate and make any corrections if needed.
+Check your driving record to be sure it’s accurate and make any necessary corrections.